Education & Advocacy

-Gather in Washing, D.C., with fellow faithful citizens seeking to make real change in our world.
+Gather in Washington, D.C., with fellow faithful citizens seeking to make real change in our world.
 The IFTJ is sponsored by the Ignatian Solidarity Network.

 The CSA supports Loyola's Service and Faith Learning Community (SFLC).
 The Service and Faith Learning Community provides a holistic encounter with the Jesuit values or service and faith for a small community of first-year students.
 Students in the SFLC live together in one of Loyola's residence halls, take a couple of courses together, and engage in out of the classroom program and activities.